gatsbyjs/gatsby/docs/blog/2017-11-08-migrate-from-jekyll-to-gatsby/index.md

 [Jekyll](https://jekyllrb.com/) and it has been working well ever since.

-I have never been a huge fan of Ruby, but because of requirements or convenience I’ve built apps with it (Rails / Sinatra / Jekyll / etc).
+I have never been a huge fan of Ruby, but because of requirements or convenience I've built apps with it (Rails / Sinatra / Jekyll / etc).

 I used to like Jekyll because I could write my posts in Markdown which is super easy to write and edit..
 When I started my blog, I took a theme called